lukepenick/Elastic_compose_files/README.md

 # How to start:
- Create a folder in C: called SIEM (in linux /SIEM)
+ Create a folder in C: called SIEM (in linux /SIEM) or pull the entire directory from this page.

 Open a powershell window (or bash) and navigate to the folder you created above.
 Drop the instances.yml, .env, docker-compose.yml, and create-certs.yml file into the SIEM folder

+# RENAME THE ENV FILE TO .env!!!
 run the following:

 <code class ="sh">